 Attorneys For People Injured By Broken Auto Accident From Chicago Car Accidents

 Many car accident victims in the Chicago area suffer extensive injury from broken glass.
-In fact, broken glass can produce a significant threat to passengers, and even innocent bystanders that are not in the vehicle when an accident occurs.
-Flying broken glass at high speeds are known to kill or injure bystanders in an instant.
+In fact, broken glass can produce a significant threat to passengers, and even innocent bystanders who are not in the vehicle when an accident occurs.
+Flying broken glass at high speeds is known to kill or injure bystanders in an instant.

 Rosenfeld Injury Lawyers represents people with auto window and windshield glass injuries from Chicago car accidents.
 Talk to one of our attorneys without cost or obligation to learn how we can help you recover compensation for these injuries without any out-of-pocket expenses.

 Injury from broken glass is usually the result of the forces generated by the car crash.
 Two vehicles colliding at slow speeds can create a catastrophic problem involving the glass.
 Even though new car designs by automotive manufacturers include windshields that are equipped not to shatter, the design is not always effective during high-velocity crashes.

 In addition, rear and side windows are not crafted with the same material as the windshield and typically cannot withstand high impact forces.
 Broken glass pieces from the rear and side windows can fly in nearly every direction during the impact of the crash.
 Victims suffering broken glass injuries are generally defenseless and completely vulnerable when sitting inside the vehicle at the time of the collision.

 Some of the injuries involved include deep level laceration, skin cuts, shock, severed limb, and fatality caused by excessive bleeding.
 Each one specifically includes: